Combinatorics in (2,1)-categories: Introduction

 Moving beyond the the category of groupoids, we investigate other (2,1)-categories.
 In such categories, the morphisms between objects form a groupoid, so we may calculate their groupoid cardinality.
-One example is the category of stuff types (c.f. \cite{morton}), a generalization of Joyal's combinatorial species, which are themselves a sort of categorification of generating functions in combinatorics.
+One example is the category of stuff types (see \cite{morton}), a generalization of Joyal's combinatorial species, which are themselves a sort of categorification of generating functions in combinatorics.
 Stuff types are simply functors from an arbitrary groupoid into the groupoid of finite sets and bijections.
 This picture can be generalized very broadly, replacing the groupoid of finite sets with any locally finite groupoid.
 One specific example mentioned in Section \ref{sec_funct_grpd_card} is the groupoid of finite dimensional vector spaces over a finite field and the invertible linear maps between them.
 Section \ref{sec_rel_fin} discusses such (2,1)-categories as well as a certain finiteness condition on the functors in them that is essential for combinatorial analysis.

 The main theorem of this paper is a generalization of Lov\'asz's theorem to such categories of functors, and is proven in Section \ref{sec_comb_cat}.
-Finally, in Section \ref{sec_homotopy} we discuss possible future directions of this work to ($\infty$,1)-categories, using the notion of homotopy cardinality of an $\infty$-groupoid.
+Finally, in Section \ref{sec_homotopy} we discuss possible future directions of this work to ($\infty$,1)-categories, using the notion of homotopy cardinality of an $\infty$-groupoid, which was first introduced in \cite{bd}.